MugheesMehdi07/cheat-sheets/AI/prompt_engineering.md

   - Example: "You are a historian analyzing World War II."
 - **T**emplate: Use structured prompts or templates to ensure clarity.
   - Example: "In 3 bullet points, summarize the article."

+### 7.3 REACT Framework
+The REACT Framework is a structured approach to prompt engineering designed to improve interaction with language models by emphasizing reasoning, exploration, action, and thoughtful reflection.

+- **R**easoning: Guide the model to think critically and logically through a task or problem.
+  - Example: "What assumptions can be made about the given situation, and how might they influence the outcome?"
+- **E**xploration: Encourage the model to explore diverse perspectives or approaches to a problem.
+  - Example: "List three different ways to solve this problem and evaluate their pros and cons."
+- **A**ction: Focus on generating actionable or executable responses that directly address the task.
+  - Example: "Write a step-by-step guide to implement the solution."
+- **C**larity: Ensure the task or prompt is explicitly stated to avoid ambiguity.
+  - Example: "Provide a summary in simple terms suitable for a non-technical audience."
+- **T**houghtful Reflection: Prompt the model to review or verify its outputs, ensuring alignment with the desired objective.
+  - Example: "Does this response fully address the question?
+If not, what could be improved?"

+By following the REACT Framework, prompt engineering can leverage the model's reasoning capabilities while fostering creativity and ensuring outputs are actionable and refined.
+This approach helps to generate high-quality, well-thought-out responses tailored to diverse use cases.

 By combining these frameworks, you can systematically design prompts that are clear, targeted, and effective for a wide range of applications.